What Are The Kenaf Challenges, Solutions and Opportunities in the USA?

 Regenerative options are things like woody perrenial poly crops, food forests, silvopasture, agroforestry and others.

 This is a sequence of transition from the existing scene towards the ideal scenes, that most corn, soy and cotton farmers, could and would take action on over time.
+Why?
+Because it will make sense to them once they see the particulars associated with their current operation.

 These 6 recommended steps (covered on our kenaf and soil page) can be taken, lowering input costs, increasing yield and profit while they continue to grow corn, soy and cotton.
 Utilizing all of these successful actions where and when appropriate would be the ideal scene.
 It is the ideal scene that we want to work towards and take actions over time based on results.